 Marijuana (100 to 999 kilograms marijuana mixture or 100 to 999 marijuana plants.
 First Offense: Not less than 5 years or more than 40 years imprisonment.
 If death or serious bodily injury, not less than 20 years or more than life imprisonment.
 First offense is also subject to a fine of not more than \$5 million if an individual nor more than \$25 million if other than an individual.
 Second Offense: Not less than 10 year nor more than life imprisonment.
 If death or serious bodily injury, not more than life imprisonment.
+Second offense is also subject to a fine of not more than life imprisonment.
+If death or serious bodily injury, not more than life imprisonment.
 Second offense is also subject to a fine of not more than \$8 million if an individual or more than \$50 million if other than an individual.